millerms/RecoveryDharmaBVT/_pages/buddhist-foundations.md

 - Right Concentration – Deep states of calm through meditation {: .reveal .reveal--up }

-These eight factors are interdependent and mutually reinforcing.
-The path is not linear, but a holistic approach to transforming suffering into freedom.
+These eight elements interweave like threads in a tapestry of healing.
+The path isn't linear, but a holistic approach to transforming suffering into freedom.
 {: .reveal .reveal--up }
 <hr class="zen-divider">

 ## Buddhist Practices to Support Recovery
 {: .reveal .reveal--up }
+Start small; even three mindful breaths can plant the seed of healing.

-- **[Vipassanā (Insight Meditation):](https://www.youtube.com/watch?v=tw7XBKhZJh4)** Observing reality as it is—sensations, thoughts, emotions—with equanimity and clarity
+- **[Vipassanā (Insight Meditation):](https://www.youtube.com/watch?v=tw7XBKhZJh4)** Observing reality as it is, the sensations, thoughts, and emotions, with equanimity and clarity
 {: .reveal .reveal--up }
 - **[Metta (Loving-Kindness):](https://insighttimer.com/recoverydharma/guided-meditations/metta-lovingkindness-2)** Cultivating compassion and goodwill for self and others
 {: .reveal .reveal--up }
-- **[Compassion (Karuna):](https://insighttimer.com/nutjob4life/guided-meditations/compassion-meditation-from-recovery-dharma)** Breathing in suffering, breathing out compassion—especially in relational and communal healing
+- **[Compassion (Karuna):](https://insighttimer.com/nutjob4life/guided-meditations/compassion-meditation-from-recovery-dharma)** Breathing in suffering, breathing out compassion, especially in relational and communal healing
 {: .reveal .reveal--up }
 - **[Tonglen (Giving & Taking):](https://www.youtube.com/watch?v=amrGu1oHsvQ)** Practicing radical empathy by consciously taking in others' suffering and sending relief
 {: .reveal .reveal--up }